masaun/NFT-yield-farming/README.md

 ### ③ Test
 - Execute test of the smart-contracts (on the BSC testnet)
   - [Note]: Sometime, timeout happen on this test.
-So I recommend that you try `④ Script` below at first.
+So I recommend that you try `④ Script` below instead of this test.
 ```
 $ npm run test:nft-yield-farming_bsc-testnet
 ($ truffle test ./test/test-bsc/NFTYieldFarmingOnBSC.test.js --network bsc_testnet)